dojo/docs/dojo/_base/lang.rst

 ``mixin()`` is a simple utility function for mixing objects together.
 Mixin combines two objects from right to left, overwriting the left-most object, and returning the newly mixed object for use. ``mixin()`` is very similar to `extend()`_ but only works on objects, whereas extend explicitly extends an object's prototype.

-The signature of the method is:

-.. api-doc :: dojo/_base/lang
-  :methods: mixin
-  :no-headers:
-  :sig:
-  :returns:

 Simple Mixes
 ~~~~~~~~~~~~